Lesson 2.3: Warm-Up and Range of Motion

 Breathwork

-The breathwork portion is also done seated and includes two to four simple breathing techniques to help participants focus, calm the mind, and prepare the body for movement.
+Like the centering segment, the breathwork portion is also done seated and includes two to four simple breathing techniques to help participants focus, calm the mind, and prepare the body for movement.

 Participants may breathe in and out through the nose, or inhale through the nose and exhale through pursed lips.
 Encourage participants to either close their eyes or soften their gaze to reduce visual distractions and deepen their inward focus.